Cucumber Martini Recipe! Ultimate Guide

 • cucumber – I prefer using English cucumbers, but any fresh cucumber will work.

-• mint leaves – Mint works beautifully in this recipe, but if you’re not a fan or want something different, basil is lovely too.
+• mint leaves – Mint is the perfect herb for this recipe, but if you are not a fan or want something else, basil is also perfect.

-• vodka or gin – Vodka was my choice for this recipe as I prefer it over gin.
+• vodka or gin – I swapped gin with vodka in this recipe as it is my personal choice.
 However, I tested this with gin and it’s wonderful too.

 • fresh lemon juice – Freshly squeezed is the only way to go.
 Trust me.